Therapeutic somatic work for freeing blocked energy stored in the body.

 Here’s what you Can expect

-- Creating a safe container
+- Create a safe container for self-healing

 - The intersections, direction and emotional movement of energy